oracle/opengrok/README.txt

 This command will do some sanity checks and will deploy the source.war in its directory to one of detected web application containers.
 Please follow the error message it provides.

-If it fails to discover your container, please refer to optional steps on changing web application properties, which has manual steps on how to do this.
+If it fails to discover your container, please refer to optional steps on changing web application properties below, which explains how to do this.

 Note that OpenGrok script expects the directory /var/opengrok to be available to user running opengrok with all permissions.
 In root user case